TitasGhosh555/Titas/README.md

 # Hi!
 I’m Titas Ghosh, a software developer dedicated to tackling challenging problems and adding value to the growth and impact of any project I work on.

 ### I'm mostly focused on Creative Frontend Development

-#### React, React Native,React-three-fiber, React-three-drei, NextJS, NodeJS, TypeScript, PostgreSQL and SQLlite
+#### React, React Native,React-three-fiber, React-three-drei, NextJS, NodeJS, TypeScript, PostgreSQL and SQLlite.

 <br/>